a

 Whether you are marketing a Medical Device Software (MDSW) product or a medical device where software drives or influences the device, you face cybersecurity issues.

-And in EU-regulated countries, there's the AI Act to consider, though that is a topic for another day and not considered here.
+In EU-regulated countries, the AI Act is a factor to consider; however, as it has been deferred to 2027, it is a topic for another day and is not considered here.

 Here, we focus on cybersecurity threats rather than compliance.